cicalese/docker-wikifarm/README.md

 This directory contains the scripts used to build and manage the wiki farm.
 They include:

-1. `build_wikifarm.sh`: build the wiki farm containers
+1. `build_wikifarm.sh`: build the wiki farm containers for one MediaWiki version (1.31, 1.32, 1.33, 1.34, or master)
-1. `clean_all.sh`: remove all images and containers generated from the build and prune unused containers
-1. `clean.sh`: remove only the database and wikifarm images and containers and prune unused containers
-1. `status.sh`: list all images and containers
+1. `build_all.sh`: build the wiki farm containers for all supported MediaWiki versions
 1. `create_wiki.sh`: create a wiki on the wikifarm
 1. `mk-favicon.sh`: creates a `favicon.ico` file from the `logo.png` file for
 a wiki
+1. `move_wiki.sh`: move a wiki from one wiki farm container to another (note that this script does not run the update maintenance script; use `run_update.sh` after moving the wiki if it needs to be updated)
+1. `run_update.sh`: run the update maintenance script on one wiki
+1. `status.sh`: list all images and containers
+1. `clean_all.sh`: remove all images and containers generated from the build and prune unused containers
+1. `clean.sh`: remove only the database and wikifarm images and containers and prune unused containers

 ### config